smithdb3/codepop/README.md

       python -m pip freeze > requirements.txt
       ```
     - also please update what the expected output for the python -m pip list when you add new packages

+    - git ignores the virtual enviroment directory but not the requirements.txt file.
+This is because the requirements.txt will be used by all developers to ensure proper dependancies are installed.
+So be sure to push your requirements.txt file when you make changes
 2. **Download and Install PostgreSQL**
    - Download PostgreSQL from the following link:
      [PostgreSQL Downloads](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)